Lifestyle

 • It gets up pet hair and kiddy grubbiness very well!

-• The pet hair head is a little smaller than the Dyson which made it easier to maneuvre
+• The pet hair head is a little smaller than the Dyson which made it easier to manoeuvre

-• It has a 45 minute battery life so plenty of time to hoover and even enough time to catch the cobwebs up high.
+• It has a 45-minute battery life so plenty of run time to hoover and even enough time to catch the cobwebs up high.

 Dislikes